Tuesday, March 24, 2015

 They resemble the right-wing mobile guards in origin and behavior, but the way in which they are taken in hand is very different.

-That mentoring helps explain the rarity of crime.
+That mentoring helps explain the rarity of crime (scroll down to the American pastor's observation).

 # # #

-"On May 24 1871 the army united at Versailles enters Paris after a classic siege; the population shows its joy and cordially welcomes our troops.
-The insurrection is defeated and the guilty who have sacrificed Hostages [please read on] and set fire to the Capital, will be punished for their crimes."
+"On May 24 1871the army gathered at Versailles manages after a by-the book siege [does not say by treason] succeeds in entering Paris.
+The population shows its joy and gives our soldiers the most sympathetic welcome.
+The insurrection is defeated, the guilty who sacrificed the hostages and burned down the capital, are punished for their crimes."

-well-bred crowds came out to cheer the red-trousered troops.
 They clapped their hands as if they were at the opera, and called 'Bravo!' as if a battle had been won.
 Above the marching soldiers, coins showered down from the windows and jingled on the pavements.
 In this part of Paris, the stones had stayed firmly in place [that is, no barricades].
-The people here sat tight, mostly, waiting to be saved,playing cards to pass the time.
+The people here sat tight, mostly, waiting to be saved, playing cards to pass the time.
 As soon as they knew they were safe, out they rushed, wine bottles waving.
 Gentlemen stood smiling while their wives' arms opened, smothering sweaty necks with silk and satin, sowing kisses under kepis."

 -- Liberty's Fire, pp. 229-30

-After a detour to punish inhabitants of Montmartre where the insurrection began, the soldiers head toward the working-class east...
+After a detour to punish residents of Montmartre where the insurrection began, the soldiers head toward the working-class east to continue retribution...

 Advance of the Versaillais troops / zoom